LouiseSteward/learn/child-healthcare/text/quiz-02.md

 19. The vaccines at an immunisation clinic should be:
 	-	Kept warm.
 	-	Kept at room temperature.
-	+	Kept at 2–8 °C in a fridge.
+	+	Kept at 2–8&nbsp;°C in a fridge.
 	-	Frozen.
 20. What is the cold chain?
 	-	A method of treating the raised, red papule after BCG immunisation.